Kosisochi/DataAnalysisPortfolio/Top UK YouTubers Project/README.md

 # Design

 ## Dashboard components required
-- What should the dashboard contain based on the requirements provided?

 To understand what it should contain, we need to figure out what questions we need the dashboard to answer: